Quick Answer

 The Medication Issue: The Most Contested Ground in ADHD DTC Claims

-Here's where many ADHD DTC claims get complicated.
-CRA's position is that they assess the person "with the appropriate therapy", which can include medication.
-If stimulant medication brings your ADHD symptoms to a manageable level, CRA may determine there is no marked restriction and deny the claim.
+This is where many ADHD DTC claims get complicated.
+CRA assesses the person "with the appropriate therapy."
+For ADHD, that can include medication.
+If stimulant medication brings symptoms to a manageable level, CRA may decide there is no marked restriction and deny the claim.

 However, and this is critical, CRA must also consider:

-- The side effects of medication (insomnia, appetite suppression, cardiovascular effects, anxiety) and how they affect daily functioning
+- The side effects of medication, such as insomnia, appetite suppression, cardiovascular effects, or anxiety, and how they affect daily functioning

-- Whether medication tolerance has developed, reducing effectiveness over time
+- Whether medication tolerance has developed and reduced effectiveness over time

 - Whether medication works consistently or only for part of the day